How Many Tiles Do You Need? The Maths Behind Tile Wastage

 Niches and recesses

-A shower niche looks simple but it creates four extra edges that need tile cuts.
+A shower niche looks simple but it creates four extra edges need tile cuts.
 Each niche might add half a square metre to your wastage calculation even though the niche itself only covers a small area.

 Stepped floors